 - Melted butter – Although I typically treat butter and oil as interchangeable ingredients, that is not the case here.
 Use butter.
 Your tastebuds will thank you.

 - Eggs – If you are using store bought eggs, then you will need 2 “large” eggs.
 If you are using eggs from your flock, then you will need either 2 large eggs or 3 medium eggs.
 It depends on the size of eggs your hens lay.

 - All-purpose flour

 - Kosher salt

-How to Make Sourdough Discard Waffles
+How to Make Sourdough Waffles

 - Turn on your waffle maker so it can heat up.
 I also heat my oven to 200F and place an oven-safe plate inside.
 The cooked waffles are placed on the plate to keep warm while I finish cooking.

-- Combine wet ingredients: In a large bowl, combine the discard, milk, sugar, eggs and melted butter.
+- Combine wet ingredients: In a large bowl, combine the sourdough, milk, sugar, eggs and melted butter.
 Mix well.
 Make sure that your melted butter is warm, not hot before adding it to the bowl.